adamsilver/fdpb/03-book-a-flight.md

 }
 ```

 The `max-height` property works by letting the menu grow up to a maximum height of 12em.
 Once the content inside the menu surpasses that height, users can scroll the menu thanks to the `overflow-y: scroll` property.
 The last property is non-standard and is used to enable momentum scrolling on iOS.
-This ensures scrolling works the same way within our custom control as it does everywhere else.
+This ensures the autocomplete control scrolls the same way as it would everywhere else.

 #### Clicking An Option

-Clicking or tapping a menu option should perform a number of discrete tasks, but before we get to them, let's discuss how we might listen for the click event.
+Clicking or tapping a menu option should perform a number of discrete tasks, but before we get to them, let's discuss how we might listen to the click event.

 The most basic approach involves adding a click event onto each of the options individually.
 But this is problematic for two reasons.

 First, each added event must be stored in memory.
-As there are hundeds of menu items, that means a lot of memory which may impact performance.
+As there are hundreds of option, they'll use a lot of memory which may impact performance.
 Second, the menu options are constantly being updated as the user types.
 This means events needed to be constantly added and removed which is computationally intensive and bothersome to manage codewise.

 Instead we can use event delegation[^] which is made possible by the concept of event bubbling.
-In short, events that originate from lower down the Document, propagate (and bubble up) to the parent container, all the way up to the Document root.
+In short, events that originate from lower down the Document tree, propagate (bubble up) to the parent container, all the way up to the Document root.

-In our particular case, we can add a single event listener onto the menu's container but only do something when the originating element was a menu option.
+In our particular case, we can add a single event listener onto the menu's container and filter out all events that don't match the option elements that we're interested in.
 To do this, we can use jQuery's `on()` method which has event delegation built in.

 ```JS
 Autocomplete.prototype.createMenu = function() {